 The September Birthstone Color

-Sapphires are made of the mineral corundum, which appears most often in limestone and other rocks.
+Sapphires are made of the mineral corundum, which most often appears in limestone and other rocks.
 Corundum is also the parent mineral of rubies (the July birthstone), which have a beautiful red hue.
-The most popular color for a sapphire is deep blue, however, sapphires also come in other colors such as white, pink, violet, and orange, to name a few.
+While the most popular color for a sapphire gemstone is deep blue, sapphires also come in other colors such as white, pink, violet, and orange, to name a few.
 When the color of a sapphire is anything but blue, it is considered a fancy sapphire.
-One of the most coveted fancy sapphires is the extremely rare padparadscha, a color that is pinkish-orange and ranges from light to medium in darkness.
+One of the most coveted fancy sapphires is the extremely rare padparadscha sapphire, a pinkish-orange color that ranges from light to medium in darkness.

 Deep blue, however, is still the most popular and true color of sapphire.
 This hue of sapphire is what led ancient nations to believe the world itself was set upon a sapphire, causing the blue sky above.
-It is this color, too, that is most closely associated with the September birthstone and jewelry that features it.
+This color, too, is most closely associated with the September birthstone and jewelry that features it.

 Also see our blogs on: